viveksajwan95/EvalLake/PRODUCT_BRIEF.md

 ### Context

-LLM products ship quality bugs differently from traditional software.
-There is no stack trace when faithfulness regresses.
-A prompt change that improves ICD-10 coding can silently degrade medication dosage extraction.
-The feedback loop is slow: a regression ships on Tuesday and surfaces in support tickets by Friday.
+LLM products fail differently than traditional software.
+When AI quality drops, there isn't a stack trace pointing to the problem.
+A prompt update that improves one task, like ICD-10 coding, might quietly reduce accuracy on another, such as medication dosage extraction.
+Teams often don't notice until customers report issues days later.

 Current state at most teams:
 - Evals run in a one-off Python script before each release, if at all.